Goshujinsama88/Goshujinsama-s-green-tea/README.md

 ![Logo image.!](Icon_248.png "Goshujinsama's green tea icon")

 Goshujinsama's green tea is a theme for Cinnamon desktop manager, is **based in the Cinnamon** **theme from Matcha GTK theme by vinceliuice**.
-This theme is aimmed to Linux Mint, so includes a modification of the GTK Theme for Nemo and other programs to match the Cinnamon Theme.
+This theme is aimed to Linux Mint, so includes a modification of the GTK Theme for Nemo and other programs to match the Cinnamon Theme.

 Matcha GTK Theme by vinceliuice: [**https://github.com/vinceliuice/Matcha-gtk-theme**](https://github.com/vinceliuice/Matcha-gtk-theme)